Captivated by colors at the American Art Museum

 28. Get in touch with nature at the U.S. Botanic Garden, where many of the plant collections make you feel like you’re not just outdoors, but in a whole other region altogether.
 Be sure to pick up a passport at the information desk on your way in and stamp it as you locate different flora on your tour.

 29. Bounce, swing, climb, run, balance, and tumble at the PG Sport and Learning Complex Gymnastics Center.
 See this post for more details and open play hours.

 30. And for even more places to let little ones burn some energy, see this list of indoor playgrounds.

 31. Take in a show at Adventure Theatre at Glen Echo Park.
-Next up in this season’s lineup of performances for kids is Aladdin and the Wonderful Lamp running April 7 – May 21, 2017.
+Currently on stage in this season’s lineup of performances for kids is Aladdin and the Wonderful Lamp running through May 21.

-32. And The Puppet Co. presents Jack and the Beanstalk on the Main Stage through March 26, along with Tiny Tots shows for the youngest audiences.
+32. And The Puppet Co. presents Cinderella on the Main Stage through June 11, and there are Tiny Tots shows for the youngest audiences most Wednesdays and weekends.

 33. Or join the audience at Imagination Stage.
 The Freshest Snow Whyte is the next big production (February 11 – March 8) and Blue is currently delighting ages 1-5.

 34. Make it a musical morning with the Boogie Babes.
 They bring children’s musicians to Eastern Market every Thursday.
 Showtime is 10:30am and admission is $6/child, free for siblings 6 months and under.

 36. Marvel at the beauty and magnificence of the Washington National Cathedral, one of DC’s most iconic attractions.
 Both guided and self-led tours are available, and the stained glass windows and gargoyles are especially interesting for kids.
 The observation gallery on the seventh floor also showcases interesting architectural designs, stunning bird’s eye views of DC, and an exhibit about the 2011 earthquake in DC.